 - Greek salad dressing – Make your own or find a good one at the store.

 - Turkey Vegetable Pasta Salad

 - Chickpea Orzo Salad

 - Traditional Macaroni Salad (with mayo)

 - Fiesta Macaroni Salad

-- 1/4 cup chopped sun dried tomatoes (drained if packed in oil – I used dry)
+- ¼ cup chopped sun dried tomatoes (drained if packed in oil – I used dry OR black olives)

 - 1 tsp. dry oregano (or 1 tbsp. fresh, chopped)

-Combine all ingredients in a bowl and toss to combine.
+- Add all remaining ingredients to the bowl and toss to combine.

-Adjust any seasonings to your liking and serve.
+- Adjust salt and any seasonings to your liking and serve.